mb-media-nz/chimneyservices/README.md

 # Chimney Services

-A Svelt app.
+A Svelte app.

 ## To Do
-Anchor links don't change on page change responsiveness
+Anchor links don't change on page change responsiveness SEO
-SEO